Slide

 The Agreement between the UK and EU confirms that the UK government is to have independence from the EU, in the field of environmental protection as well as elsewhere.
 Our objective is to ensure you are up to date with the requirements for your product area and target market.
 Whether it is dedicated product labelling information; import/export requirements; transition rules for selling existing products; trade requirements or product representation to ensure your export market continues.
 CERT is here to ensure you remain competitive in the market and we mitigate your business risk as much as possible.

-CERT has a registered business in Berlin (EU market) and London (UK market).
+CERT has a registered business in Berlin for the EU and London for the UK markets.
 We can bridge the gap for you by providing representation of your product if you are exporting to either market.
 Providing you with an appropriate contact address for your product labelling and allowing you to obtain the necessary product registrations that you require.

 If you have a product and looking to break into a new market or ensure it is compliant for the current market; CERT can support getting your products to market quickly, while upholding the most stringent technical requirements.
 By applying our comprehensive technical, legislative, translation and industry knowledge, we can ensure your product is safe and compliant for the markets you intend to sell in.